dennisnordberg/julia-school/content/julia/dataframes.md

 `using DataFrames`

-Next, we can input the lines below.
-This will create our NASA inventory dataframe.
+Next, we input the lines below.
+This will create our NASA inventory dataframe:

-### Code for playing along

 ```
 inventory = DataFrame(